umstek/handpicked/software.md

 ## Note-taking software/journaling

+1. [Obsidian](https://obsidian.md/): This wasn't that good for some time but now it has a massive, open plugin system.
+Maybe as not as pretty as Notion, but it uses markdown mainly.
+This is my default note taker.
-1. Notion: this is the best I've come across.
+3. Notion: this ~is~ was the best I've come across.
 Good for drafting ideas, planning trips, keeping shopping lists, [comparing products](https://twitter.com/hexmint/status/1355204683791429634), whatnot.
 Now it has its own Chat-GPT like AI assistant.

 ## Compression/archiving